Annual Holiday Sale.

 a 2012 Horse & Buggy Press Book

-The fifteenth title published by Horse & Buggy Press, Maji Moto was the centerpiece of a multi-media exhibit in the receently expanded foyer gallery.
+The fourteenth title published by Horse & Buggy Press, Maji Moto was the centerpiece of a multi-media exhibit in the recently expanded foyer gallery and has been lauded far and wide including by the Paris Review.

 The exhibit included copies of the fine press book displayed on custom cherry wall-mounted bookstands, framed photographs (available for sale framed or unframed), limited edition giclee/letterpress broadsides (for sale as prints), and a large-scale environmental text installation in the storefront window.